Personal injury, industrial disease and insurance fraud in London Bar

-The 'professional yet approachable' 9 Gough Square has 'successfully attracted barristers who are exceptionally good'.
+The 'professional yet approachable' 9 Gough Chambers has 'successfully attracted barristers who are exceptionally good'.
 As well as 'established silks', the set has a 'remarkable team of leading juniors' who are 'cutting edge' and 'not afraid of taking difficult cases to trial'.
 Claimant catastrophic injury is at the core of the practice, with expertise spanning brain, spinal, and amputation cases.
 Giles Mooney QC is a recent silk appointment.
 Andrew Ritchie QC acted for the claimants in Carlos Valencia Estrada & Seb John v BP, a claim in relation to two fatalities arising from the Al Qaeda terrorist attacks on the defendant's gas facility in Algeria.
 Grahame Aldous QC specialises in personal injury claims with an international or maritime setting, while Laura Begley has particular expertise in criminal injuries compensation claims.

 The 'highly respected' 2 Temple Gardens has 'real strength in depth from top silks to new juniors', who are 'highly competent and technically able'.
 Catastrophic personal injury cases and high-profile group litigation are among the typical instructions for barristers.
 Its expertise in multi-jurisdictional matters is evidenced by the recent involvement in the landmark Supreme Court case of Lungowe v Vedanta, where Marie Louise Kinsler QC acted for the claimants.
 Roger Harris is noted for claims involving vicarious liability issues.